hclivess/BismuthProjects/autogame/about.md

 the reward effect** in the brain by **chemically manipulating dopamine receptors.**

-Since _learning how to win a game or lead a life in which people have control is much more difficult than rewarding the brain with dopamine_, the brain in general prioritizes shortcuts such as narcotics or games with the highest possible degree of **passivity to effect ratio (aka efficiency).**
+Since _learning how to win a game or lead a life in which people have control is much more difficult than rewarding the brain with dopamine for a strawman effort_, the brain in general prioritizes shortcuts such as narcotics or games with the highest possible degree of **passivity to effect ratio (aka efficiency).**

 |Situation|Attribution|Result|Justification|Causation|